-At the same time, you should have the right attributes for the job.
+At the same time, you must have the right attributes for the job.
 Nothing gets people more flustered than car trouble.
 They can get irrational and want you to only say things they want to hear.
 But you should maintain composure; assure them of long-term solutions without overselling your ability to finalize repairs in a timely fashion.

-- Knowledge of Basic Repairs and Maintenance Procedures.
-It is important especially for entry-level auto mechanics to have good knowledge of basic repairs and maintenance procedures.
+- Knowledge of Basic Repairs and Maintenance Procedures It is important especially for entry-level auto mechanics to have good knowledge of basic repairs and maintenance procedures.
 These fundamental skills include checking the water level, tire air pressure, replenishing brake fluid, performing tune-up procedures, changing a flat tire and recharging car batteries.

 As have seen in our job description for Auto Mechanic resume, we made sure the scope of responsibilities always included a mix of basic and advanced skill sets.
 Most of all, we crafted it in a way that showed career growth.